Bits and Bytes are explained in the computer network.

 - You can apply bitwise operators on bits e.f XOR etc.

-- A user generally to not bother much about at bit level.
+- Users generally do not bother much about at bit level.

 What is a byte?